The most interesting facts about Somalia include a gigantic coastline, prehistoric rock paintings and a tragic and troubled history.

 12. Anjero is a traditional bread in Somalia.
 The spongy flatbread is usually topped with meat and vegetable curries such as okra, chickpeas and lentils.

-14. Somalia has a very simple flag consisting of a white star on a light blue background.
+13. Somalia has a very simple flag consisting of a white star on a light blue background.
 The light blue was inspired by the United Nations flag as it played an intrinsic role in supporting Somalia’s move towards independence.
-The white star is the Somali national symbol.
-Each of its five points represents a Somali homeland.

-19. Somalia is currently ranked among the poorest countries in the world.
-The country’s GDP-PPP per capita is $2.06 thousand.
+18. Somalia is currently ranked among the poorest countries in the world.
+The country’s GDP-PPP per capita is $1,900 USD.
+In 2025, it ranked second-last among 193 countries on the Human Development Index (HDI).

 20. Prehistoric rock paintings dating back 5,000 years have been found in parts of Somalia, including one of the earliest known depictions of a mounted hunter.